Olympic skater’s entourage could face trouble under US law | Times Leader

 The bill, supported by Walden, the U.S. Anti-Doping Agency and others, passed by unanimous consent through both houses of Congress and was signed into law in December 2020.
 It was considered a remarkable achievement considering the polarization in U.S. politics.

 Officials at the White House drug control office in both the Trump and Biden administrations have been critical of global anti-doping regulators.
-They threatened to withhold funding from the World Anti-Doping Agency, despite some major concerns.
+They threatened to withhold funding from the World Anti-Doping Agency, but recently paid their remaining dues despite some major concerns.

 The IOC and WADA lobbied against parts of the bill.
 Their main argument was that it gave U.S. law enforcement too much leverage in policing anti-doping cases that occur outside its own borders.

 This case — a Russian who was found to have doped on Dec.
 25 at a national championship — appears, at first glance, to fit that profile.
-There has been no explanation about why it took six weeks for the results of her test to be made public.
-That she was allowed to compete at the Olympics turns it into an international episode.
+WADA said it took six weeks for officials to receive the test from a lab in Sweden because Russia’s anti-doping agency (RUSADA) failed to flag it as a priority.
+That Valieva was allowed to compete at the Olympics turns it into an international episode.

 WADA said in a statement that it was “disappointed in the ruling,” and that it, too, would “look into” Valieva’s support personnel.
 Russia’s anti-doping agency has also begun an investigation.

 But critics of WADA and the IOC argue the bill was passed because the international anti-doping system has proven it can’t police its own.
-They point to the sanctions handed to Russia over the past eight years as Exhibit A. Part of those sanctions resulted in years’ worth of suspensions and reforms for Russia’s anti-doping agency, which is overseeing this case.
+They point to the sanctions handed to Russia over the past eight years as Exhibit A. Part of those sanctions resulted in years’ worth of suspensions and reforms for RUSADA, which is overseeing this case.

 Critics contend the case involving Valieva might not have erupted had the country — whose athletes are competing in Beijing under the banner of “Russian Olympic Committee” due to the sanctions — been penalized appropriately.